 Over our two times in the Maldives we have stayed at these 3 different resorts which were all incredible:

-This was my personal fave resort of the ones we have stayed at.
-It is Located in Haa Alifu atoll.
+Located in Haa Alifu atoll.
 If you are looking for an intimate escape in an untouched and unspoilt part of the Maldives – Hideaway is for you!
 We saw all sorts of travelers here from honeymooners, older couples, families, etc (their beach villas are perfect for families and friends).
 Check out my full blog post here.

 Located in South Ari atoll.
 Check out my older content from this resort here.